-J Term Intensives - Residential and Online Formats
+J Term Intensives - Online Format

 This 14-16 week course is delivered using an intensive format.
-Candidates that select the residential intensive will attend 36-40 hours of classroom-based instruction at the Liberty campus in Lynchburg, VA.
 Candidates that select the online intensive will attend 36-40 hours of synchronous, video-based instruction.
 In addition to the class time, candidates are expected to complete additional work online both pre and post intensive over the duration of the term.
 Intensive coursework begins at the beginning of the designated term.
 Candidates must attend every day in its entirety during the days of intensive class meetings in order to pass the course.
 Candidates are required to have all textbooks at the start of class and during each day of class during the on-campus portion of the intensive course.
 Not having textbooks during residency may result in a reduction in class participation grade.
 Candidates are required to have audio and video access during each day of the intensive.
 To ensure the confidentiality of class discussions, virtual backgrounds will not be permitted.
-Dates, times, and room numbers for intensive class meetings are in ASIST.
+Dates and times for intensive class meetings are in ASIST.